awsdocs/aws-batch-user-guide/doc_source/troubleshooting.md

 1. Verify that the `roleARN` is configured as follows:

    `rolearn: arn:aws:iam::aws_account_number:role/AWSServiceRoleForBatch`
 **Note**
+The path `aws-service-role/batch.amazonaws.com/` has been removed from the ARN of the service\-linked role\.
+This is because of an issue with the `aws-auth` configuration map\.
+For more information, see [Roles with paths do not work when the path is included in their ARN in the aws\-authconfigmap](https://github.com/kubernetes-sigs/aws-iam-authenticator/issues/268)\.
+**Note**
 You can also review the Amazon EKS control plane logs\.
 For more information, see [Amazon EKS control plane logging](https://docs.aws.amazon.com/eks/latest/userguide/control-plane-logs.html) in the *Amazon EKS User Guide*\.